PanderMusubi/afvalophaaldata/README.md

 ### 3.3 Add your link to calendar software

 After you have copied your link, please paste this in your calendar software when adding a (read-only) online network or ICS calendar.
+Sometimes this is called to subscribe to a calendar.
 Usually you can choose how often synchronization has to be done to keep your garbage collection calendar up to date.
 Set this to 24 hours, because there are not that many updates.
 Again, do **not** choose the (one time) import of the ICS calender as it will not update itself.

 ## 4 Maintenance